TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-29-new-in-coding-standard-4-long-line-breaks-automated-and-3-legacy-prevention-fixers.md

 - `ProductSorter`
 - `ProductSorter`
 - `ProductSorter`

 If you use PhpStorm and *open file* shortcut, you know where I aim.

-Now, imagine you wan't to update the Command that sorts Products by price to Redis database.
+Now, imagine you want to update the Command that sorts Products by price to Redis database.
 Inside, it looks like this:

 ```php
 final class ProductSorter extends Command